The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Planet Models

 This formulation allows for self consistency between the surface of the magma ocean and the upper atmosphere, accommodating the link between intrinsic luminosity in the regime of vigorous convection.
 Rather than resolving the temperature gradient in this often very narrow boundary, its influence as a governor on radiative flux is captured through Equation \ref{eqn:Lint}

 The basal radiative layer can be further stabilized and enhanced in elevation by the molecular weight gradients that attend the interaction between the supercritical magma ocean and the overlying envelope.
 As a result, the boundary between the surface of the magma ocean and the convective layer in the envelope can be both pronounced and explicitly resolvable in our models.
 Rather than allowing arbitrarily large intrinsic luminosities that would dynamically destroy stratification, at least temporarily, we adopt a quasi-static closure in which a Ledoux-stable layer, when permitted thermodynamically, forms, persists and therefore acts as a finite thermal resistance that limits the transmitted flux.
+Thermal bottlenecks created by compositional gradients in the interiors of sub-Neptunes were described by \cite{Vazan2018} and \cite{arevalo_sub-neptune_2025}.

 Stability against convection in the presence of composition gradients is governed by the Ledoux criterion:

 where

 Here $\mu$ is the mean molecular weight.
 A positive molecular-weight gradient, ($\nabla_\mu > 0$), increases the critical temperature gradient required for convective instability by the factor $(\phi/\delta)\nabla_\mu$.
 The ratio $(\phi/\delta)$ is unity for an ideal gas, and remains of order unity for reasonable values for compressibility factor $Z$, so in practice we simplify the Ledoux criterion (Equation \ref{eqn:Ledoux_criterion}) to $\nabla_{\rm rad} > \nabla_{\rm ad} + \nabla_\mu$.
 Where the Ledoux-stable region spans a finite radial extent, it further limits $L_{\rm int}$ for the overlying atmosphere layers.
 The intrinsic luminosity is limited by the requirement that the layer remain marginally Ledoux-stable.
 In this radiative layer, the upward energy flux is given by the diffusion approximation,